Reconstructing the Past

 The Official Graham Hancock website

 (click on the image to enter the site) The author of books such as Fingerprints of the Gods and Heaven's Mirror in which he develops his theories concerning a lost civilisation.
 His arguments are not accepted by orthodox archaeology - for example, a BBC Horizon programme on Atlantis in 2000 sought to critically evaluate his theories.
 You can also see the nature of Graham Hancock's complaints about the programme and the subsequent adjudication by the Broadcasting Standards Commission, as well as Graham Hancock's contrasting interpretation of the outcome.
-You can view one of the programmes here.

 A website produced by Keith Fitzpatrick-Matthews and James Doeser, who characterise themselves as Angry Archaeologists who are fed up with the distorted view of the past that passes for knowledge in popular culture.